Charles Bulkley - Real Estate Investor

 Bulkley became very wealthy by acquiring real estate and made himself a civic leader in Cleveland with a wide range of financial and other interests.
 He was involved in newspaper publishing and banking.
 He raised money for Western Reserve University and the construction of a theater.

 When the park commission was created, Mr. Bulkley was made its president.
-He was a director of the National Bank of Commerce, and of the Chamber of Commerce, and vice-president of the Plain Dealer Publishing Co.
+He was in charge of the real estate of the late William J. Gordon, a director of the National Bank of Commerce, and of the Chamber of Commerce, and vice-president of the Plain Dealer Publishing Co.
 He was treasurer of the Union Club from 1878 to 1888, and president in 1888 and 1889.
-He has also had charge of the real estate of the late William J. Gordon.

 Charles Bulkley died at his 2926 Euclid Avenue home on December 29, 1895, after a six-week illness.
 He was reportedly worth between two and three million dollars.
 Roberta died on November 17, 1920.
 Both are buried in Lake View Cemetery.